hex000000/makegroupworknotsuck/practice.md

 ![Rating other elements on those constructs](https://github.sydney.edu.au/crli/repgrid/blob/master/images/Screen%20Shot%202019-10-20%20at%2010.03.24%20am.png "Rating all elements on those constructs")

 6. Continue to add constructs.
 You might find some are quite closely related to others.
 When you go back to the main screen, click **Save**.
+The system will return you to the main screen after three constructs.
+You can add more by simply clicking the **Add Construct** button.
+When you have finished adding extra constructs, click **Cancel** to return to the main screen.

 ![Save from this screen](https://github.sydney.edu.au/crli/repgrid/blob/master/images/Screen%20Shot%202019-10-20%20at%2010.10.14%20am.png "Save")

 7. Look for the heading _Caching a grid in an allocated cache directory_.
 Paste 0050569DCA3EF3C94BAC4 in the _Specify your cache directory if you have been allocated one_ field.
 Click **Cache in directory**.

-_Grids are only stored for three months and automatically deleted after that time.
+_The system deletes data more than three months old.
 Please download any data you want to save._

 ![Cache your grid](https://github.sydney.edu.au/crli/repgrid/blob/master/images/Screen%20Shot%202019-10-20%20at%2010.12.16%20am.png "Caching your grid")